ietf-wg-httpapi/patch-byterange/draft-ietf-httpapi-patch-byterange.md

 Servers might consider signaling this in a 103 (Early Hints) response [RFC8297], since once the final response is written, this may no longer be useful information.

-# Segmented document creation with PATCH
+# Segmented Document Creation with PATCH

 As an alternative to using PUT to create a new resource, the contents of a resource may be uploaded in segments, written across several PATCH requests.